 An error that stops your program writes an error message to the Console.
 If you trap the error with the OnError: interrupt label, your program does not stop and the error is not printed.
 You can use GETERROR$() to retrieve the error message.

 Certain commands can report errors without stopping your program.
-These commands include Audio.load, Byte.open, Text.open, Font.load, GPS.open, GrabFile, GrabURL, Gr.get.type, and any command that can create a bitmap.
+These commands include App.broadcast, App.start, Audio.load, Byte.open, Text.open, Zip.Open, Encrypt, Decrypt, Font.load, GPS.open, GrabFile, GrabURL, Gr.get.type, the ENCODE$() and DECODE$() functions, and any command that can create a bitmap.

 When you run one of these commands, you can call GETERROR$() to retrieve information about the error state.
 For example, if Text.open cannot open a file, it sets the file pointer to -1, and writes a GETERROR$() message such as "<filename> not found".
 If no error occurred, GETERROR$() returns the string "No error".